mstocco/mariostoc.co/content/traininglog/20210509-ironman2021-16weeksout.md

 <!---->
 ![View from the summit of the Malahat](/assets/jpg/malahat-20210515.jpeg)<sup>Beautiful day for a ride over "the hat".</sup>

 I knew that _Shawnigan Mill Bay Road_ was going to be a series of short punchy climbs so I set about getting the work in.
 I felt ok and at _Masons Beach_, I saw that roadie again; this time on his way south.

+A little over two hours in, I had two bottles downed.
 I stopped to top up on fluids, a bottle of Gatorade and a can of Monster Energy Drink.
+I still had probably half my of my candy left.

+I took _Renfrew Road_ to _West Shawnigan Road_ and drank from the Monster bottle.
+The road is rough and there is next to no shoulder but the traffic was friendly and the scenery amazing.
+Turning on to _Shawingan Road_ however, was a different experience.

 I really underestimated the climb out of the south end of _Shawnigan Lake_.
+Come to think of it, I don't think I ever pedalled it before and it is certainly different than driving in a car.

 The shoulder of the highway going south seemed to be cleaner than the northbound side.
 At the top of Tunnel Hill, the cops had a speed trap set up and 3 cars pulled over, all with Alberta licence plates.
 I couldn't help but smile and say thank you to an officer as I pedalled through.